juniortann/DEB-Pperna-PCSE/README.md

 # Mussel culture assessment in the South of Brazil

 Data and code used for the article ["Assessing bivalve growth using bio-energetic models"](https://authors.elsevier.com/a/1fkoN15DJ-5f1a).
-Mussel growth assessment throughout the brazilian Southeastern coast using the Dynamic Energy Budget theory.
+Mussel growth assessment throughout the brazilian Southeast coast using the Dynamic Energy Budget theory.

 ![Graphical Abstract](GraphicalAbstract.png "Graphical Abstract")